bretso25/-IT2030BretAllison/Week 7 Lab/readme.md

 <br>To fix the TipCalculator.cs, I add a semicolon here.  return tip; <br>
 - CS0161 'HomeController.Index()':not all code paths return a value, **File** HomeController.cs
 - CS0103 The name 'Viewbag' does not exist in the current context,   **File** HomeController.cs
+<br>To fix this you needed to change Viewbag to ViewBag.
+Names are case sensitive.
+ViewBag.TwentyFive = 0;<br>
 - "widht" is not a known CSS property name. **File** site.css